Indian Ocean Tsunami

 The Royal Thai National Police had overall responsibility for the response operation closely supported by the Australian Federal Police and senior officers from other response police agencies.
 Kenyon was contracted by the Australian Government to support the international disaster response operation in Thailand.

-The involvement of 30 independent national disaster victim identification teams placed a strain on the command structure and process and the necessity to standardize the victim identification process.
+The involvement of 30 independent national disaster victim identification teams placed a strain on the command structure and process and the necessity to standardise the victim identification process.

 There was pressure either direct or indirect on the various national DVI teams to expedite the identification of their nationals killed in the incident.